emcuttsy/monoglot-anxiety/content/english/blog/why-i-don-t-like-to-gendern-in-german-and-why-i-do-it-anyways.md

 The solution is to _gendern_.

-_Gendern_ — from the English word _gender_, which didn't exist in German until recently — is the practice of explicitly including both the male and female forms of words for people in written, and sometimes spoken language.
+_Gendern_ — from the English word "gender" — is the practice of explicitly including both the male and female forms of words for people in written, and sometimes spoken language.

 In some cases, people also use special punctuation marks and insert pauses into their speech to include certain trans people as well.